oracle-livelabs/oci/oci-dns-traffic-management/lab1/lab1.md

 In this lab, you will:

 * Build a Virtual Cloud Network (VCN), with the needed subcomponents, in two OCI regions.
-* Deploy and configure two public OCI Compute instances with a WEB server
+* Deploy and configure two public OCI Compute instances with a WEB server.

 ![lab1](images/lab1.png)